 2. Attend International Student Orientation

-We have organized three main events to help you prepare for life as an international student:
+We have organized a Spring Welcome Session to help you prepare for life as an international student.

 In addition, you are encouraged to attend as many of these additional events as you can, so that you can be informed, healthy and successful: